karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ----------------------------------------------------------------------------------------
 Sidecar Contaienrs : Multi-Container PODS
 ----------------------------------------------------------------------------------------
-Sidecar container pods are run along side with main application pod. they will stay alive as long as the main pod. if one of the pods goes down or crashes, both pods will be restarted. both the containers are expected to stay alive at all times.
-Pods what co-exist with one or more pods called multi container pods, this pods will get destroied and created together. they even use same space. both sidecar and muticontainer pods are same.
+Sidecar container pods are run along side with main application container in a pod. they will stay alive as long as the main container is live. if one of the pods goes down or crashes, both containers will get restarted. both the containers are expected to stay alive at all times.
+Containers that are co-exist with one or more containers called multi container pods, this pods will get destroied and created together. they even use same space. both sidecar and muticontainer pods are same.

 some of the usecases of the sidecar containers are: